dagelf/pi/README.md

     # ifconfig eno1 192.168.10.1 up

-If you want to give your Pi internet access through the server:
+If you want to give your Pi internet access through the server: (this is super useful in a lot of networking settings too!)

     # echo 1 > /proc/sys/net/ipv4/ip_forward
     # iptables -P FORWARD ACCEPT